paolomonella/ursus/documentation.md

             </choice>
     </w>

+I am currently making no distinction between brevigraphs and logographs in the encoding: both are encoded with `<abbr type="brevigraph">`.
+Up to folio 8v, the only logograph found is that encoded with the Unicode character '÷'.

+Note that this type of abbreviation (`<abbr type="brevigraph">`) is different than that marked as `<abbr type="omission">` because+
+- in the 'brevigraph'-type a special, individual grapheme, is involved (e.g. that encoded here as '÷', or the 'p' or 'q' with a horizontal trait crossing the descending line),
+- while in the 'omission'-type a sequence of (more than one) 'regular' alphabetic graphemes (i.e. graphemes having a one-to-one standard correspondence with an alphabeme) are used (e.g. in the word 'correptum', encoded with `xml:id` w32448, written with the three 'regular' graphemes 'cor' with no abbreviation sign).

 Up to folio 5 verso, column b, brevigraphs and logogoraphs had always proved to have each a fixed alphabetic meaning.
 For them, therefore, the `<expan>` element is not needed to provide the alphabemes meant by the brevigraph/logograph (which could be computed based on the content of column 'Alphabemes' in the "Graphemic Table of Signs", i.e. file GToS.csv).
 For these graphemes, the whole `<choice>` / `<abbr>` / `<expan>` structure is merely needed to align the sequence of graphemes with the sequence of alphabemes, i.e. to explicitly encode what alphabemes are meant by the brevigraph/logograph.
 In the example above, grapheme '÷' is aligned with / means the three alphabemes 'est'.

 Again, the encoding convention for abbreviations in this edition complies with the TEI-all DTD and the TEI P5 Guidelines, but is fairly specific to this project and derives from the methodological principle of formally distinguishing the GL, the AL and the LL.

 ## Rationale of this encoding of abbreviations